mozilla/global-sprint/_articles/project-checklist.md

 * [This tutorial explains how to use the Issues tracker]() to manage contributions. coming soon!
 * [Here are set of complete lessons on using GitHub](https://mozilla.github.io/open-leadership-training-series/articles/get-your-project-online/introducing-github-for-collaborative-work-and-version-control/).

 That's all you need to be REGISTERED for the Sprint!
-However, **good project documentation** enables contributors understand project aims and start collaborating right away.
-We highlight well-documented projects on Mozilla's Network Pulse site and in our "Featured Projects" page here on the Global Sprint site, where potential contributors will see them first.
-(Registered projects appear among our all the projects in our GitHub issue tracker for the Sprint). **In past Sprints, FEATURED projects had nearly 5 times as many contributions and active contributors as projects that were simply registered without good documentation.**  To become a featured project (and welcome as many contributors as possible) complete the list of documents below.
+However, **good project documentation** enables contributors understand project aims and start collaborating quickly and easily away.
+To become a FEATURED project highlighted on our Projects Page, complete the list of documents below.
 If you're new to working open, we've inculded helpful info about each document, and why it's important to your project's success at the Sprint.

 ### FEATURED Project Requirements
 1. **A README File.**